segunak/SegunAkinyemi.com/docs/_pages/contact.md

 permalink: /contact/
 ---

-Want to get in contact?
-Feel free to connect with me on social media, or send an email using the form below.
+If you'd like to connect, feel free to reach out via social media, or send an email using the form below.